lmfit/lmfit-py/doc/parameters.rst

 features and methods.
 That is, while the concept of a :class:`Parameter` is central to lmfit, one normally creates and interacts with a :class:`Parameters` instance that contains many :class:`Parameter` objects.
+A table of parameter values, bounds and other attributes can be printed using :meth:`Parameters.pretty_print`.

-The objective functions you write for lmfit will take an instance of :class:`Parameters` as its first argument.
+Finally, the objective functions you write for lmfit will take an instance of :class:`Parameters` as its first argument.